spdx/spdx-3-model/model/Core/Properties/suppliedBy.md

 ## Summary

-Identifies who or what supplied the Element.
+Identifies who or what supplied the Artifact.

 ## Description

-Identify the actual distribution source for the package/directory identified in the SPDX document.
+Identify the actual distribution source for the Artifact being referenced.
-This might or might not be different from the originating distribution source for the package.
+This might or might not be different from the originating distribution source for the artifact.
-The name of the Package Supplier shall be an organization or recognized author and not a web site.

 ## Metadata

 - name: suppliedBy
 - Nature: ObjectProperty
-- Range: Identity
+- Range: Agent